Base camp in Spitsbergen during Winter

 There is a kayaking holiday for everyone, whether they are first-time kayakers or more experienced paddlers.

 We will provide the highest quality equipment that is suitable for arctic conditions.
 We use double sea kayaks which are incredibly stable, and our experienced guides will teach you the basic kayaking techniques that you need to fully enjoy the expedition.
 Whatever your previous experience, we will soon have you gliding through the water like a pro!
-Some upper-body training is recommended in the run-up to the expedition as you will be out on the water for several days in a row.
+On our kayaking trips you may be kayaking for between 20-30km in a day and then kayaking again the next day, and the next.
+Previous kayaking experience and a determined mindset are essential for you to get the most out of our kayaking trips.

 • What animals can I hope to see?